r3dh4r7/neo-remote-commander/README.md

 ### Host
 * [Node.js](https://nodejs.org/en/)
 * Internet
-* A Neo wallet address with the corresponding private key
+* A Neo wallet address with some GAS

 ### Client
 * A cryptocurrency wallet that can send and receive GAS